mohtashimnawaz/cross-chain-prediction/apps/frontend/README.md

 3. npm run dev

 What this scaffold includes:
-- Vite + React + TypeScript
+- Next.js + React + TypeScript
 - Tailwind CSS config
-- Basic `WalletConnect` component for MetaMask (EVM) and Phantom (Solana)
+- `WalletContext` for MetaMask (EVM) and Phantom (Solana)

-Next steps (ideas):
-- Integrate with `contracts/PredictionMarketAdapter.sol` to place cross-chain bets
-- Read markets from the Anchor program on Solana and show market details
+- Market list that reads `MarketAccount` from the Anchor program

-- Add tests and CI workflow
+Notes:
+- To test locally, run a local Solana validator and deploy the program (see `e2e/README.md`), and optionally run a Hardhat node for EVM interactions.